-To qualify for the Regional Sponsored Migration Scheme (subclass 187 – Direct Entry stream), the employer and employee must meet all the Commonwealth Department of Immigration and Border Protection’s (DIBP) requirements.
+To qualify for the Regional Sponsored Migration Scheme (subclass 187 – Direct Entry stream), the employer and employee must meet all the Department of Home Affairs requirements.
 An overview of the application process is available on the local employers page.

 - There is a genuine need for the nominated position within the business: